nest/nest-simulator/doc/userdoc/guides/parallel_computing.rst

 <recording_backend_sionlib>`) can be found in the :ref:`compilation
 options for distributed computing <compile-with-mpi>`.

-Please also see the :doc:`generic installation instructions
+Please also see the :ref:`generic installation instructions
-<../installation/index>`, where you can find an overview of all options for
+<install_nest>`, where you can find an overview of all options for
 installing NEST.

 Run distributed simulations